 All staff should be aware of the indicators which may signal children are at risk from or are involved with serious violent crime.
 These may include increased unexplained and/ or persistent absence from education, a change in friendships or relationships with older individuals or groups, a significant decline in performance, signs of self-harm or a significant change in well-being, or signs of assault or unexplained injuries.
 Unexplained gifts or new possessions could also indicate that children have been approached by, or are involved with, individuals associated with criminal networks or gangs and may be at risk of criminal exploitation.
-All staff should be aware of the range of risk factors which increase the likelihood of involvement in serious violence such as, having been frequently absent or permanently excluded from school, having experienced child maltreatment and having been involved in offending such as theft or robbery.
+All staff should be aware of the range of risk factors which increase the likelihood of involvement in serious violence such as, having been involved in offending such as theft or robbery.
 Staff should also be aware that violence can often peak in the hours just before or just after school, when pupils are travelling to and from school.
 These times can be particularly risky for young people involved in serious violence.
 A fuller list of risk factors can be found in the Home Office's serious violence strategy link on P.160 of KSCIE 2024, as well as additional advice for schools and colleges.